threefoldfoundation/www_threefold_io/content/blog/2022/05/post-5/index.md

 draft: false # Make it "true" if you don't want Zola to "publish" yet
 template: blogPage.html
 taxonomies:
+  people: [hannah_cordes]
   categories: ["Foundation"]
   tags: [threefold_grid, threefold, peer-to-peer, why]

 extra:
   subtitle: "" # Quotation marks allow colons, semicolons, etc.
-  author: HANNAH CORDES
   authorImg: images/people/hannah_cordes.jpg
-  imgPath: images/blog/threefold_at_consensus_2022.png

 ---

 It’s that time of the year when believers and builders of a decentralized tomorrow gather to celebrate the festival for the decentralized world.
 About 15,000 people will attend Consensus 2022 by CoinDesk from June 9 through June 12.
 Throughout the festival, key topics around decentralization, blockchain, crypto, Web 3 and the metaverse will be explored and discussed.

 <br/>